tvierling/scala-resource-simple/README.md

     <dependency org="org.duh" name="scala-resource-simple_2.11" rev="0.3"/>

+In Gradle:

+    compile 'org.duh:scala-resource-simple_2.11:0.3'

-If you are using Scala 2.10, replace the `2.11` instances above with `2.10` in the Maven or Ivy examples.
+If you are using Scala 2.10, replace the `2.11` instances above with `2.10` in the Maven, Ivy, or Gradle examples.

 Manual Build